Logo Futurismo

 Miradouro da Lomba do Cavaleiro

+At the Lomba do Cavaleiro viewpoint, visitors can enjoy a breathtaking panoramic view of the picturesque town of Povoação.
+The stunning view showcases the town’s charming houses, winding roads, and verdant hills, making it an ideal location for photographers to capture its beauty.
 Whether you are a nature lover, a history enthusiast, or simply seeking a picturesque spot to take memorable photos, the Lomba do Cavaleiro viewpoint is an absolute must-visit destination.

 Miradouro do Pico dos Bodes

-Álvaro RP | Pico dos Bodes Viewpoint is a must-see in municipality of Povoação
+Álvaro RP | Pico dos Bodes Viewpoint is a must-see in the municipality of Povoação

 The Pico dos Bodes Viewpoint is a must-see location in the municipality of Povoação, offering a breathtaking panoramic view of the coastline from Faial da Terra to Vila Franca do Campo.

-This viewpoint has a 180-degree sea observation infrastructure, making it a popular spot for whale watching.
+This viewpoint has a 180-degree view of the sea, making it a popular spot for whale watching.
 Recently, the recovery of the Whale Watch Trail has brought new attention to this area.
+Located at an elevation of 460 meters, the site offers visitors a small lawn and stone benches to relax on while taking in the indescribable view of the south coast of São Miguel.

 For those interested in whale watching, be sure to check out the related activity offered in the Azores.